 I don’t want to get off on a rant here, but…

 I think you’re all f&@$ed in the head.
 We’re in the gym and you want to calculate a spreadsheet and use stupid internet jargon.
 Well, I’ll tell you something.
 This is no longer a simple lifting session.
 It’s a quest.
 It’s a quest for strength.
-You’re gonna get strong, and I’m gonna get strong….
-We’re all gonna get so f&@$ing strong we’re gonna need plastic surgery to remove our goddamn smiles!
+You’re going to get strong, and I’m going to get strong….
+We’re all going to get so f&@$ing strong we’re going to need plastic surgery to remove our goddamn smiles!
 You’ll be whistling “Zip-A-Dee Doo-Dah” out of your assholes!

 I must be crazy!
 I’m on a pilgrimage to force people to understand that being jacked and strong is so easy they do it in the Special Olympics.